cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 - Eviction allows segmentation, to improve multi core performance of insert and remove operations on the cache (`Cache2kBuilder.evictionSegmentCount`)
 - Various other performance improvements
-- Lots of work on the documentation, it is not yet published.
+- Lots of work on the documentation.
+Not yet published.
 See [the GitHub source](https://github.com/cache2k/cache2k/tree/master/doc/src/docs/asciidoc/user-guide/sections)

 ## Potential breakages